Mobiles and tablets

 - You may lose irreplaceable data like photos, notes or messages (if it is not backed up).

-- Someone could use your phone/tablet or its SIM card and rack up telephone charges to your account.
+- Someone could use your phone/tablet or its SIM card to rack up telephone charges to your account.

 - You may have to cover the cost of a new device while still paying off the lost or stolen one.